 For some people, having cancer is like an emotional roller-coaster.
 You may have many mixed feelings before, during and after surgery.
 It’s natural to feel anxious, scared or angry.

 When you return home, you might feel vulnerable or helpless.
-You may need help doing things that you used to be able to do yourself, such as laundry or vacuuming.
+You may need help doing things you used to be able to do yourself, such as laundry or cooking.
 If your body has changed, it may affect your self-esteem.

-Some of the physical symptoms of depression include tiredness, appetite loss and sleep problems, but these can also be caused by surgery.
+Some of the physical symptoms of depression include tiredness and appetite loss, but these symptoms can also be caused by having surgery.

-There is a range of effective treatments for depression, including counselling and medication.
-For information and ways to access services, talk to your GP, call the Cancer Council on 13 11 20 or go to www.beyondblue.org.au for information.
-There may be Medicare rebates available for some treatments, such as seeing a counsellor or psychologist.
+A range of effective treatments for depression are available, including counselling and medication.
+For information and ways to access services, talk to your GP, call Cancer Council 13 11 20, or go to beyondblue.org.au.
+Medicare rebates may be available for some treatments, such as seeing a counsellor or psychologist.

 Give yourself time to adapt to any changes.
 Try to see yourself as a whole person (body, mind and personality) instead of focusing only on the parts of you that have changed.

-For practical suggestions about hair loss, weight changes and other physical changes, call Cancer Council 13 11 20.
+For practical suggestions about changes to your body, such as hair loss and weight changes, call Cancer Council 13 11 20.